Connection lost. Please refresh the page.

 Palatine tonsils

-The palatine tonsils receive their blood supply from the tonsillar branches of five arteries:
+The palatine tonsils receive their blood supply via tonsillar branches of five arteries:

-Venous drainage is to the internal jugular vein via the peritonsillar plexus of lingual and pharyngeal veins.
+Venous drainage is to the internal jugular vein via a peritonsillar plexus of lingual and pharyngeal veins.

-The nerve supply to the palatine tonsils arises from the maxillary division (V2 division) of the trigeminal nerve (cranial nerve V) as well as the tonsillar branches of the glossopharyngeal nerve (cranial nerve IX).
-The glossopharyngeal nerve will also continue on to supply taste to the posterior one third of the tongue as well as sensation.
+The nerve supply to the palatine tonsils arises from the maxillary division of the trigeminal nerve (cranial nerve V2) as well as the tonsillar branches of the glossopharyngeal nerve (cranial nerve IX).

 Lingual tonsils

-These are small round elevations that sit on the most posterior part of the tongue base.
-They are considered a collection of lymphoid tissue which varies greatly in size and shape.
+The lingual tonsils are small round elevations that sit on the most posterior part of the base/pharyngeal part of the tongue.
+They are considered a collection of lymphoid tissue which vary greatly in size and shape.
 They are covered by stratified squamous epithelium which invaginates to form a single crypt.

-The blood supply to these tonsils is from the lingual artery, the tonsillar branch of the facial artery and the ascending pharyngeal branch of the external carotid artery.
+The blood supply to the lingual tonsils arises from the lingual artery, tonsillar branch of the facial artery and ascending pharyngeal branch of the external carotid artery

 The nerve supply is from the tonsillar branches of the glossopharyngeal nerve (cranial nerve IX).